greg-kal/issuebench/README.md

 You can easily adapt IssueBench to include new issues or templates.
 Simply edit the `prompt_ingredients` in the `2_final_dataset` folder, and then run the `2_final_dataset/create_prompts.ipynb` script to generate new prompts.

+## License Information

+The IssueBench dataset is licensed under CC-BY-4.0 license.
+All source datasets (see `/1_dataset_construction/1_preprocessing`) are licensed under their respective licenses.
+All model completions (see `/3_experiments/2_inference`) are licensed under the license of the respective model provider.

 ## Citation Information